ezsystems/commerce-documentation/docs/guide/quickorder/quickorder.md

 ## Adding to basket

-Customers can type SKUs and quantities and either directly add products to the basket by clicking on the **Add to basket** button, or store items in the quick order by clicking **Refresh quickorder**.
+Customers can type SKUs and quantities to either directly add products to the basket by clicking on the **Add to basket** button, or store items in the quick order by clicking **Refresh quickorder**.

 ## Updating quick order